 over disputes to maritime areas is essentially mandatory.

 Date of Authorship for this Version

 Brilmayer, Lea, "Land and Sea: Two Sovereignty Regimes In Search of a Common Denominator" (2001).
 Faculty Scholarship Series.
-Paper 2523.
+2523.